tfsaggregator/aggregator-cli/doc/rule-language.md

 ```

 ## Custom Fields
-Let's say the custom field neme is "Created In".
-In Azure DevOps, the fields gets created as "Custom.CreatedIn".
+When the Azure DevOps process has a custom fields, for example one named "Created In", the field gets created as "Custom.CreatedIn".

-Using this (either retrieve the data from it or updating it is like this:
-- to get its value:
+How to get its value:

-...
-string createdIn = (string)self["Custom.CreatedIn"];
+`string createdIn = (string)self["Custom.CreatedIn"];`

-...
-- to update its value:
+How to update its value:

-...
-self["Custom.CreatedIn"] = "New Value";
+`self["Custom.CreatedIn"] = "New Value";`
-...

 ## Status properties
 `bool IsDeleted` Read-only, returns `true` if the work item is currently located